psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ```

-In the following case, several of them appear to have made their way down the High Street to the Mechanics Institution, and then towards the Green Dragon-yard (St Thomas' Square), before going backl to the High Street and Cosham-street (i.e. South Street).
+In the following case, the route leads from the High Street to the Mechanics Institution, and then towards the Green Dragon-yard (St Thomas' Square), before going back to the High Street and Cosham-street (i.e. South Street).

 ```{admonition} Loitering in the High-street, July 1854
 :class: dropdown